 Still Not Happy?

-If you have completed the Irish Water complaint handling process and you are still not happy, you can bring your complaint to the CRU.
-Details of the CRU’s process and how to log a complaint with us can be found in the “Log a Complaint with the CRU” tab on the left.
+If you have completed Irish Water’s full complaint handling process and remain unhappy, you can bring your complaint to the CRU.
+Details of the CRU’s process and how to log a complaint with us can be found here